-Our conductors are not the only people responsible for the smooth running of Ann Arbor Youth Chorale.
-Our Board of Directors, administrator, accompanists, and volunteers all contribute to the hundreds of things that allow us to give young singers a wonderful experience.
+Our conductors are not the only ones responsible for the smooth running of Ann Arbor Youth Chorale.
+Our Board of Directors, Administrator, choir coordinators, accompanists and volunteers work together to give our young singers unforgettable musical experiences.
+Scroll down to read more about them.

 Board of Directors

 Lorin Burgess has been a resident of Ann Arbor since 1990, receiving his Master of Social Work degree from the University of Michigan in 1995.
 Since then, he has worked as a psychotherapist and administrator at non-profit agencies.
 Growing up in Midland, Michigan, as the child of music teachers, Lorin played piano, guitar, trombone, and sang (soprano!) in the Midland Youth Honors Chorus.
 While attending the UM, Lorin played trombone for four years in the Michigan Marching Band, and was an early member of Amazin’ Blue, which is still a popular campus a cappella group.
 He still enjoys playing instruments in a variety of ensembles, and accompanying his daughters at their recitals.